Balochistan Govt Initiates To Revamp Governance Structure - UrduPoint

 Balochistan Govt Initiates To Revamp Governance Structure

-ISLAMABAD, Mar 2 (UrduPoint / Pakistan Point News - 2nd Mar, 2021 ) :The Balochistan government on Tuesday inaugurated multiple digital initiatives aimed to revamp governance structure of the provincial administration including e-governance, human resource system, e-filing and task management system.
+ISLAMABAD, Mar 7 (UrduPoint / Pakistan Point News - 7th Mar, 2021 ) :The Balochistan government has initiated multiple digital programmes aimed to revamp governance structure of the provincial administration including e-governance, human resource system, e-filing and task management system.

 The government was going to launch these initiatives for illustrating transparency, accountability and quick disposal of public complaints under the Chief Minister's Delivery Unit.